KeremAR/DevOps-Cheat/CLOUD/AWS/Aws.md

 ### 🌐 1.
 VPC & Subnets

 -   **VPC (Virtual Private Cloud):** is your own logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.
-You define the IP range **using a CIDR block** (e.g., `10.0.0.0/16`).
-This defines the private network space available for your resources.
+You define the IP range using a CIDR block.
+The size can be between `/16` (max 65,536 IPs) and `/28` (min 16 IPs).
 -   **Subnet:** A segment of your VPC's IP range, tied to a single Availability Zone (AZ).
     -   **Public Subnet:** Has a route to an Internet Gateway.
 Used for internet-facing resources (e.g., Load Balancers).
     -   **Private Subnet:** Does NOT have a direct route to the internet (but can use a NAT Gateway for outbound traffic).
 Used for backend resources (e.g., Databases, Application Servers).